 Bulk: In this phase most of the energy is returned to the battery by the charger in maximum power or current mode.
 Normally, a conservative target voltage is selected to exit bulk.

-Absorption: This is a constant voltage phase to allow the battery to naturally "absorb" current and taper down as the lead plates begin to more fully recharge.
+Absorption: This is a constant voltage phase to allow the battery to naturally "absorb" current and taper down as the lead plates begin to recharge more fully.

 Finish: In our more cyclic applications it is necessary to use a constant current finish to complete charging in a reasonable amount of time.
 This current level MUST be suitable for the size of the battery per the manufacturer's specification.
 Here the last parts of the plates are restored until the battery is fully recharged.